Battle of San Juan (1598): Aftermath

-The victory had cost Cumberland nearly 60 casualties; however, as the same dysentery that had crippled much of the Spanish it had then spread to Cumberland's men, incapacitating nearly 600 - 700 of them as well as which included forty deaths.
+The victory had cost Cumberland nearly 60 casualties; however, the same dysentery that had crippled much of the Spanish had then spread to Cumberland's men, incapacitating nearly 600–700 of them as well as which included forty deaths.
 With barely enough troops to crew his ships, much less maintain control of the prize he had seized from Spain, Cumberland finally decided to leave the island.
 Before he left however he ordered the sacking of San Juan and then ordered the destruction of the crops.
 His troops took the organ and bells from the local cathedral and took booty ranging from 2,000 slaves to a marble windowsill that caught the eye of Cumberland.
 Cumberland sailed for England with some ships on 14 August, then on 23 September Berkeley followed with his main body along with around 70 artillery pieces from the fort.
 Clifford on his return to England was proclaimed as a hero of sorts and as a consequence with his limited booty was well rewarded for his efforts including a patent from the Queen.

 In the wake of the attack, Spain sent more soldiers, supplies, and weapons to rebuild the city and its defenses.
 From 1601 to 1609, the reconstruction of El Morro saw its toppled hornwork strengthened with the foundations still used today.
 The Spanish on San Juan built up its defences and was next attacked by the Dutch in 1625.
 This time however the Spaniards were better prepared and were able to defeat the Dutch.